 Yoga Sutras, Edwin Bryant

-One of the most well-respected transactions of the Yoga Sutras, Bryant’s commentary is also invaluable, bringing together the essential classical commentaries, often within a modern-day application.
+One of the most well-respected transactions of the Yoga Sutras, Bryant’s commentary is also invaluable, bringing together the important classical commentaries, often within a modern-day application.

 The Bhagavad Gita, translated by Stanley Lombardo

 I can’t emphasise strongly enough how this particular translation brought the Bhagavad Gita to life for me.
-It’s modern, easy to read and often funny—essential for anyone interested in the text.
+It’s modern; easy to read and often funny.
+An absolute essential for anyone interested in the text.

 Ashtanga Yoga, Lino Miele

 A fundamental companion for anyone seriously interested in the traditional practice of Ashtanga yoga.
-This book provides all the technical information for both the Primary and Intermediate series regarding vinyasa count and drishtis.
+This book provides all the technical information for both primary and intermediate series regarding vinyasa count and drishtis.

 Ashtanga Yoga, Practice and Philosophy, Gregor Maehle

-Gregor has written two compendiums, both on the Primary and Intermediate series.
-Unrivalled to this day, they provide step-by-step instructions on the actual mechanics involved in each posture, along with anatomical correlations.
+Gregor has written two compendiums; both on primary and intermediate series.
+Unrivalled to this day, they provide step-by-stepn istructions on the actual mechanics involved in each posture, along with anatomical correlations.

 A unique pictorial synthesis of Primary, Intermediate, Advanced A and B series of Ashtanga yoga.
-As far as I know, the only one of its kind, Mathew’s alignment and ability, is unrivalled here.
+As far as I know, the only one of its kind, Mathew’s alignment and ability are unrivalled here.

 The Practice Manual, David Swenson

-The book’s first how-to manual on Ashtanga yoga is spiral-bound, allowing the practitioner to have it open beside them as they practice.
-David’s explanations and instructions are accessible, clear and informative.
+The first how-to manual on Ashtanga yoga, the book is spiral bound allowing the practitioner to have it open beside them as they practice.
+As always, David’s explanations and instructions are accessible, clear and informative.

 Yoga Mala, Pattabhi Jois

-The authoritative book on the Ashtanga yoga tradition is most notable for its discussion of the other aspects and parameters around practice, such as the principle of Brahmacharya and diet.
+The authoritative book on the Ashtanga yoga tradition, most notable for its discussion of the other aspects and parameters around practice, such as the principle of Brahmacharya and diet.
 Asana instruction is terse here, so it benefits from close and repeated readings.

 The Heart of Yoga, TKV Desikachar

-This book showcases the later teaching of Krishnamacharya through his son Desikachar.
-The emphasis being on teaching yoga to the individual as therapy, this book provides a wealth of fantastic instruction-particularly on the function of breath.
+This book clearly showcases the later teaching of Krishnamacharya through his son Desikachar.
+The emphasis is on teaching yoga to the individual as therapy, this book provides a wealth of fantastic instruction, particularly on the function of breath.